-All PCN routers maintain a token bucket per outgoing link:

-o Tokens are added at the configured-pre-emption-rate, which is slower than the link speed (and the relevant PHB scheduling rate).
+- All PCN routers maintain a token bucket per outgoing link: - o Tokens are added at the configured-pre-emption-rate, which is slower than the link speed (and the relevant PHB scheduling rate).

-o Tokens are removed when a real-time packet arrives; the amount removed is the same as the number of octets in the packet.
-However, if the real-time packet has already been Pre-emption marked, then tokens are not removed.
-Also, if there are insufficient tokens (because removing them would cause a negative number of tokens in the token bucket), then tokens are not removed and the packet is set into the Pre-emption Marked state.
+o Usually tokens are removed when a real-time packet arrives; the amount removed is the same as the number of octets in the packet.
+However, if the real-time packet has already been pre-emption marked, then tokens are not removed.
+Also, if there are insufficient tokens (because removing them would cause a negative number of tokens in the token bucket), then tokens are not removed and the packet is pre-emption marked.
 This procedure is visualised in Figure 4.

-Expires 6 September 2006 [Page 13]
+Expires 26 December 2006 [Page 14]